 - not exercising enough

 - drinking alcohol

 - sleep apnea

 Your doctor can diagnose if you have high blood pressure by simply using a blood pressure monitor to measure your blood pressure.
 This monitor records your systolic blood pressure (SBP), the top number, and your diastolic blood pressure (DBP), the bottom number.
 There are a few types of high blood pressure depending on severity.
+They are:

 - prehypertension: 120/80 mmHg or higher

 - stage 1 high blood pressure: 140/90 mmHg or higher